 I liked the Sense Pro so much that I decided to buy a pair of the Sense 3 Ultras as well, if for no other reason than to figure out how the shoes differ.
 I’ve not yet run in the Sense 3 Ultra, only worn them around a bit and did a 4 mile hike in them.

 The shoes are pretty similar, differing mainly in weight (Sense 3 Ultra is about 1.5 oz lighter), stack height (Sense Ultra drops 3mm from the heel and forefoot heights), and price (the Ultra costs $30 more).
 The Sense Ultra also feels just a tad snugger, has a thinner insole, is less padded around the ankle collar, and the lace rows are more widely separated – see photo to the left.

 Salomon Sense Pro (blue) and Sense 3 Ultra (red)

 One more thing to note is that though I wear a 9.5 in the Sense Pro, I ordered a 10 in the Sense 3 Ultra.
 I think this was the right call.

 If you’re looking for a low profile, snug-fitting trail shoe that will handle most trail conditions, the Salomon Sense Pro is a great choice.
-It’s a shoe that is going to continue to get a lot of use from me, and may very well be the shoe I race my 50K in this Fall (we’ll see how the Sense 3 Ultra pans out over the next few months).
-I’d go so far as to say that it’s one of the best trail shoes I have tried, an all-around winner!
+It’s a shoe that is going to continue to get a lot of use from me, and I’d go so far as to say that it’s one of the best trail shoes I have tried, an all-around winner!